 Students who receive any combination of Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Cal Grant and Soka Opportunity Scholarship funds will see a reduction in the actual Soka Opportunity Scholarship award by the amount(s) awarded through Pell, FSEOG and Cal Grant.
 SUA's policy is to apply these funds, towards tuition charges before awarding the Soka Opportunity Scholarship.
 The end result is that the tuition will be fully covered by the combination of these funds.

 Eligibility for the SOS is determined by your financial aid application.
-Domestic students should complete the FAFSA and international students should complete the International Financial Aid Application.
+Students must obtain a cumulative or term GPA of 3.0 to renew the SOS on an annual basis.
+Domestic students should complete the FAFSA and international students should complete the Financial Aid Application for International Students.

 Global Merit Scholarship